List of awards and nominations received by Sarah Geronimo

 Sarah Geronimo is a Filipina singer, dancer, actress and record producer.
 She has received several awards and nominations for her work in music, film, and television.
-She has also won the Best Asian Artist at the Mnet Asian Music Awardsin 2012, Best Southeast Asian Act at the MTV Europe Music Awards in 2014, Best Selling Filipino Artist at the 22nd World Music Awards and Best Asian Performer at Classic Rock Roll of Honour Awards in 2016.
+She has also won the Best Asian Artist at the Mnet Asian Music Awards in 2012, Best Southeast Asian Act at the MTV Europe Music Awards in 2014, Best Selling Filipino Artist at the 22nd World Music Awards, Best Asian Performer at Classic Rock Roll of Honour Awards in 2016, and the Global Force Award at Billboard Women in Music in 2024.
 She was inducted into the Anak TV Hall of Fame in 2013.
 Geronimo is a Goodwill Ambassador for Music of the National Commission for Culture and the Arts and a recipient of their Ani ng Dangal or "Harvest of Honors" state recognition for multi-disciplinary arts.

 Aliw Awards

+The Aliw Awards is an annual award-giving body in the Philippines that honors excellence in live entertainment.
+Established in 1976 by journalist Alice H. Reyes, it has recognized many of the country’s top performers.
+Sarah Geronimo, has won eight awards to date.